 Off Florida’s Gulf Coast, the tiny barrier island of Gasparilla is an idyllic escape free of traffic lights and other modern annoyances (bikes and golf-carts are the main mode of transport).
 What it does have are long, sandy beaches, sea-glass waves, and a restored 1890 lighthouse on shores known for shelling and tarpon fishing.
 The sunny guest rooms at the 1913 grand dame Gasparilla Inn, which has hosted the likes of John Singer Sargent, Henry DuPont, and the Bush clan, ensure a restful stay.
 Come sunset, venture into downtown Boca Grande to sip rumrunners on the harbor-front patio at Miller’s Dockside, then reserve a table at Temptation, a funky restaurant where the grouper comes from right off the boat.

 New Orleans may get all the glory, but this 1702 gulf town is the real birthplace of Mardi Gras, a fact gleaned over an afternoon spent at the Mobile Carnival Museum.
 NoLa resembles its predecessor in other ways, too (see the Queen Anne buildings and cast iron balconies on Dauphin Street).
 If architecture is your fancy, head to Oakleigh, Bragg Mitchell Mansion, and other historic house museums for a glimpse into antebellum life.
 Gracious Fort Conde Inn is itself a restored 1836 home—the second oldest in town—complete with original artwork and era-appropriate antiques.
-Drop your bags, then sample modern takes on the celebrated Southern-Creole cuisine this place is known for, from deviled eggs and oyster pot pie at The Noble South to fried okra and blackened-crab ravioli at Kitchen on George.
+Drop your bags, then sample modern takes on the celebrated Southern-Creole cuisine this place is known for, from deviled eggs to fried oysters, at The Noble South.

 To experience the romantic ideal of the Old South, look no further than one of the oldest settlements on the Mississippi River, where the trees drip with Spanish moss and the mint juleps are flowing.
 Hike the Natchez Trace to see the woodland trade routes that once connected Nashville to this colonial cotton capital on your way to Monmouth Historic Inn, a 19th-century mansion framed by sprawling gardens of magnolia trees and azalea bushes.
-A day spent exploring the historic house museums feels like a step back in time (tour guides at Rosalie wear traditional hoop skirts), as does a stroll through the atmospheric Natchez cemetery, with its live oaks overlooking the river.
-End the day at the Castle Restaurant, a 1790s carriage house that serves updated Southern classics like crab beignets and corn-and-crawfish bisque.
+A day spent exploring the historic house museum feels like a step back in time (tour guides at Rosalie wear traditional hoop skirts), as does a stroll through the atmospheric Natchez cemetery, with its live oaks overlooking the river.

 RELATED: America's Coolest Southern Towns